 Most modern guns are semi-automatic.
 Non-semi-automatic guns are called “single-action” guns and examples are bolt-action rifles and some six-shooter guns with a cylinder, a.k.a. wheel guns.
 Single-action guns fire only one round per pull of the trigger and the next round must be manually chambered by working the gun “action,” i.e. using a rifle’s bolt to chamber the next round or cocking the hammer on a wheel gun.

-Fully automatic firearms will fire and chamber rounds for as long as you hold the trigger and have rounds available in the magazine or cylinder.
+Fully automatic firearms will continuously fire and chamber rounds “by a single function of the trigger1” and as long as there is ammununition available in the magazine/cylinder/belt.

 Full-auto firearms are highly regulated in the U.S. and are very difficult to obtain.
-In a nutshell1:
+In a nutshell2:

 In the following video, you can see the confusion that is caused by using the wrong term: